Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 I have to tell you that it is a win-win situation for me since my wife said that it might have been one of the best smoked chicken she has had in a while.

-I don't plan to stop brining my chickens completely but this is certainly a great alternative for those who do not prefer the brining.
+I don't plan to stop brining chickens but this is certainly a great alternative for those who do not prefer the brining.
 Give it a shot and let me know what you think.

 - 1 or more whole chickens